 One day a man in an expensive faux leather jacket joined him on the bench.
 He shifted in discomfort at the intrusion and threw him an uneasy glance.
 His life lamp glowed amber.
 He had an odd, angular face with an incipient stubble on his chin.

 “You can have my jacket if you want,” said the man.
-“It’s quite new.”
+“It’s quite new.
+Comfy.”

 Orlando was affronted.
 Why would he want this man’s jacket?
+Did he look like a man who needs a jacket?
 Why would he give it away?
 “It’s a nice jacket,” he replied.

 The man shrugged.
 “Take it.
 I’ll have no use for it soon.”